 The small part can be potentially dangerous to your little one because it can lead to choking hazards.
 For safety measures make sure the small part cannot break off or large than your child’s mouth.

-You can buy the toy with one-piece only.
+You can buy the toy in one piece only.

 - Avoid liquid-filled teething toys